Infographics have come a long way.

 - 2014-present day Infographics are used in classrooms and businesses to educate, entertain, and engage!

 Why are infographics so popular?

 - Infographics increase learning upwards of 400% thanks to visuals.
 Humans can process an image within 250 ms

 - Images speak to the emotional centers of the brain.
 Organizations and people can tell their stories with infographics

 - Our eyes jump straight for images!
 In a content-overwhelmed world, people look for the most relevant image first.

 It’s your turn to make history and share your stories, ideas, and insights through infographics!

-*Editor’s Note: This blog post was updated on April 10, 2019 for accuracy and comprehensiveness.
+*Editor’s Note: This blog post was updated on August 3, 2020 for accuracy and comprehensiveness.
 It was originally published on February 20, 2017.